docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-suites.rst

 Work with Footage
 ================================================================================

 Provides information about footage, or items in a project or composition.
-When getting and setting footage’s interpretation, it is possible to specify incompatible options.
+When getting and setting footage's interpretation, it is possible to specify incompatible options.

-If you encounter warnings and errors during development, be sure to make all related changes atomically, and reassess the logic of the operation you’re performing.
+If you encounter warnings and errors during development, be sure to make all related changes atomically, and reassess the logic of the operation you're performing.

-For example, changing the pull-down interpretation of footage won’t work unless there’s a difference between it’s native and conformed frame rate.
+For example, changing the pull-down interpretation of footage won't work unless there's a difference between it's native and conformed frame rate.

-Depending on what you’re trying to accomplish, it may make sense to abort all of your operations at that point, inform the user of the problem encountered.
+Depending on what you're trying to accomplish, it may make sense to abort all of your operations at that point, inform the user of the problem encountered.

 AEGP_FootageSuite5
 ********************************************************************************